Box 3 and chain partners

 Levy based on actual return

-In the outline memorandum, the Cabinet proposes to design the new Box 3 system as an asset accumulation tax (VAB).
+In the bill, the Cabinet proposes to design the new Box 3 system as an asset accumulation tax (VAB).
 This would involve annual taxation of regular income (such as interest, dividends, rents and leases minus expenses) and changes in the value of capital assets (such as price gains or losses on shares and increases or decreases in the value of real estate).
-Thus, the government does not opt for a capital gains tax (VWB), whereby only regular income and capital gains (on the sale of an asset) are taxed annually.
+Thus, with regard to real estate and shares in start-ups, the government opts for a capital gains tax (VWB), whereby only regular income and capital gains (on the sale of an asset) are taxed annually.
 The reason for opting for an asset accumulation tax is, among other things, to prevent long-term deferral of taxation.

 Consequences for chain partners